 p.
 11 "participatory workshop" (presentations and trainings offered by AMIBA)

 p.
-11 The Benefits of Doing Business Locally, our most frequently-requested article for re-publication.
+11 The Benefits of Doing Business Locally, a frequently-requested article for re-publication.

-Back cover: See all 5 "Why Buy Local?" poster designs (redesigned since first print publication).
+Back cover: See all 4 "Why Buy Local?" poster designs (redesigned since first print publication).

 Please contact us to inquire to obtain high-resolution files or permissions for graphics within the primer.
 The primer contents are copyrighted by AMIBA and written consent is required to republish any portion (quoting up to 100 words is fine if attribution and link/url are provided).
 Inquire for bulk quantities.